 Cost: Free!

-At the opening keynote event, we will award the Scifest STAR - the regional, high school science teacher award!
+At the beginning of the opening keynote event, we will award the SciFest STAR - the regional, high school Science Teacher Award from Randolph!

 Visit the Center for Student Research, the hub for student research and creative endeavors in all subjects, not just science.
-Drop by to see our space, to see displays of student research, and to meet the Women in Science panelists.
-Refreshments will be served.
+Drop by to see the space and hear from students who have participated in research and other out-of-class academic experiences, and learn about upcoming opportunities.

 Audience: This event is open to the public.